The Foreign Service of the Republic of Turkey is founded on the well established traditions and legacy of Ottoman diplomacy with a long history.

 Important developments took place in the Ministry and structural changes were made in the organization of our Ministry in the aftermath of the Cold War.
 The number of our missions abroad increased significantly with the emergence of new states in this period.
 At the same time, the transformation that took place and the challenges experienced in the geography that we inhabit in the 1990’s introduced various new risks and opportunities for Turkish foreign policy and further enhanced the significance and role of Turkey in securing peace, stability and prosperity in this fragile neighbourhood.

-The Republic of Turkey, which had a total of 39 missions abroad in 1924, is now represented by 185 missions throughout the world.
-These missions comprise of 107 Embassies, 11 Permanent Missions to international organizations, 86 Consulate Generals, 1 Consular Agency and 1 Trade Office.
+In 1924, the Republic of Turkey had a total of 39 diplomatic and consular missions abroad.
+Now, it is represented by 236 missions throughout the world.
+These missions consist of 135 Embassies, 13 Permanent Representations to international organizations, 86 Consulate Generals, 1 Consular Agency and 1 Trade Office.

-Serving under the leadership of the 42nd Minister of Foreign Affairs, His Excellency Mr. Ahmet Davutoğlu, the Turkish Foreign Service consisting of a total of 985 diplomats at the Ministry and its missions abroad, continues to operate with its modest resources and number of personnel to conduct and further promote our international political, economic and cultural relations in the bilateral and multilateral context as well as to contribute to peace, stability and prosperity in our region and beyond.
+The Turkish Foreign Service, with a total of 1796 (as of 2017) diplomats at its headquarters and missions abroad, continues to operate to conduct and further promote Turkey’s international political, economic and cultural relations in the bilateral and multilateral contexts as well as to contribute to peace, stability and prosperity in its region and beyond.